Eligibility for VA home loan programs

-Learn about VA home loan eligibility requirements for a VA direct or VA-backed loan.
+Learn about VA home loan eligibility requirements for a VA direct loan (Native American Direct Loan) or a VA-backed loan.
 Find out how to request a Certificate of Eligibility (COE) to show your lender that you qualify based on your service history and duty status.
-Keep in mind that for a VA-backed home loan, you’ll also need to meet your lender’s credit and income loan requirements to receive financing.
+To get financing for a VA-backed home loan, you must meet credit, income, and occupancy requirements from both the VA and your lender.

-Can I get a Certificate of Eligibility for a VA direct or VA-backed home loan?
+Can I get a COE for a Native American Direct Loan or a VA-backed home loan?

-You may be able to get a COE if you didn’t receive a dishonorable discharge and you meet the minimum active-duty service requirement based on when you served.
+You may be able to get a COE if you meet the minimum active-duty service requirements for your service period or were discharged under a qualifying exception.

 Minimum active-duty service requirements